 1. Renovations Toll of Sale Price

-First, we can look at the years when buildings were built or renovated once or twice.
-There is a spike in the 1930s, which could be due to Roosevelt’s becoming President.
-To promote the American economy during the Great Depression Roosevelt launched various building campaigns.
-It is possible that the trend we see is the result of some of Roosevelt’s improvements.
+The first step is to examine which years buildings were built and if they were renovated once or twice.
+There is a spike in the 1930s, which may be due to Roosevelt’s Presidency.
+To promote the American economy during the Great Depression, Roosevelt launched various building campaigns.
+It is possible that the trends we see are the result of some of Roosevelt’s policies.
 After that big spike, there were some other times when building and renovating occurred, but not to the same extent.
-For example, in the past year, we see there were some new buildings.
-However, as there is not as much room for us to build as there was back in the 1930s, I do not think we will achieve the same scale of development.
-Notably, renovations appear to occur at about the same rate as building.
+In the past year, some new buildings were constructed, however, without the space to expand, as was back in the 1930s, it is impossible to achieve the same scale of development.
+Today, one finds that renovations appear to occur at about the same rate as building.
 Consequently, in years of more building, there is also more renovating.

-Here the analysis is based on the sale price and renovation, and one graph has the year the building was built as well.
-These two graphs show the same relationship.
+In the charts presented here, the analysis is based on the sale price and renovation.
+One graph shows the year the building was built as well.
+These two graphs show a consistent relationship.

-From these graphs, we can conclude that, for the most part, the very expensive buildings did not have any renovations.
-Renovations do not appear to have much impact on the increase in the cost of a building relative to another.
-If it is an older building. then it may make a big difference, but otherwise, it does not seem to have a significant impact on the sale price.
+From these graphs, we can conclude that, for the most part, very expensive buildings did not have any renovations.
+Renovations of newer buildings do not appear to have much impact on the increase of the cost of one building relative to another.

 2. Sale based on Location

-Sometimes sales are not only based on how big the popery is but where the property is as well.
+Sometimes sales are not only based on the size of the property but where the property is located as well.

 This map is divided up based on zip codes throughout Brooklyn, NY.
 It shows that the areas near Manhattan have the highest prices.
-It could be only because of that reason or that there are more buildings there and that causes the properties to be higher in price, as well.
-In the middle, there are also higher priced properties, but that is basically just houses that are a higher price.
+It could be only due to the proximity to Manhattan or it could be due to the fact that the competition of buildings cause the properties to be higher in price, as well.
+In the middle, there are also some higher priced properties, but those are generally houses with high values.

 3. Tax class based on Location

 Different kinds of properties/buildings have different tax classes.
 Tax classes 1-3 are for houses, while tax class 4 is for buildings, hotels, factories and stores.
 Tax class 2 means that the house has more than 3 units in it.
-First I made a bar graph showing the different tax classes based on the price range of the property.
-I had to subset some of the data because some were included with the price range of 0-50e6 that you could not see any of the other price ranges.
+The bar graph below shows the different tax classes based on the price range of the property.
+I needed to subset some of the data because some were included with the price range of 0-50e6 that you could not whitin see any of the other price ranges.
 Most properties are either in group 4 or 2.
-It seems like some buildings, factories or stores are cheap because many fall into the cheapest range and very few in the most expensive.
-This shows that maybe the very expensive buildings are really outliers.
+It seems like some buildings, factories or stores are cheap because they fall into the cheapest tax range.
+This shows that the very expensive buildings are really outliers.

 The second graph is a map from Leaflet.
 Its colors represent the different tax classes based on location/zip code.
 Tax class two seems to be in every location.
-Tax class one is showing up with the more expensive area, which is really interesting.
+Interestingly, tax class one shows up in the more expensive areas.
 Tax class four is in basically every location, which makes sense because there are stores, hotels and buildings in every location.
-Tax class three only shows up in one spot, which makes it not useful for comparisons.
+Tax class three only shows up in one spot, which makes it useless for comparisons.

 From here we can see, tax classes make some difference in the price of a property, though not a very substantial difference.
-It is very interesting to see where the tax classes are located and what price range is the highest in each tax class, though, in this context, it does not give such great insight.
+While it is interesting to see where the tax classes are located and what price range is the highest in each tax class, it does not offer great insight to the property price differences.

 About the Dataset

-I would love to further expand on and use different parts of the data set that I did not yet get to use.
-There were 40 columns in the dataset, and I only used a few of them.
+I wish to expand on and use different parts of the data set that I did not yet get to use.
+There were 40 columns in the dataset and I only used a few of them.

-Also, I would love to have split the dataset based on buildings and houses because I'm sure I could see more trends with that done.
-I feel like the houses got a bit swallowed up because buildings are super expensive.
-It would be interesting to see if the houses were more expensive in places with fewer buildings. which would change how the leaflet graphs looked.
+Also, I would like to split the dataset between "buildings" and "houses" in order to understand more about trends.
+By looking at both types of properties the data can get skewed since buildings are much more expensive than houses.
+It would be interesting to understand if houses were more expensive in places with fewer buildings. which would change how the leaflet graph is presented.

 In conclusion, there are many factors that contribute to the price of a house/building.
 Certain factors are more important than others.
-From this analyses, we could help people see trends in areas so that they can make an informed decision about investing in a particular area that is cheaper at the moment.
-On the other hand, they may want to build somewhere that is the cheapest and then others might follow them and it might grow into a big city.
+From this analyses, we could help people see trends in areas so that they can make an informed decision about investing in a particular area that is currently cheaper.
+On the other hand, they may want to build somewhere that is the cheapest in the hopes that others might follow them and develop teh whole area.
 Big cities don't develop overnight, but if people are willing to invest for the long term, they can see substantial returns.